Power your drone

 - Plug in the two power cables

-- Plug in only one smart battery cable
+- Plug in the two smart battery cables

 Unplug the flight batteries after the flight to power off the drone.
 If the drone is left powered during transport, the flaps are at risk to get damaged.